 Recreation resources assessment

-Evaluating future trends in recreation activity participation is necessary for assessing the type of recreation facilities and opportunities that may be needed in the future.
+Evaluating future trends in recreation activity participation is necessary for assessing the type of recreation facilities and opportunities that may be needed at the Project in the future.
 An estimate of potential future recreation uses and activity rates will be developed for the Project area.
 Considerations and assumptions regarding the accuracy, source, age, and quality of data to be used in making projections will be documented.
 Projections will be made using population projections and input from agencies, users, and the public.

-The study will establish whether future recreation use levels can be accommodated with existing recreation facilities.
-The development of a Recreation Plan will be based on the identification of facilities needed in the future, in the Project Area.

 Evaluation of recreation resource impacts